If you don’t get one of the steps completed before moving the bed, it can become damaged quickly.

 How to Finish the Moving Process

 Moving the headboard, footboard, slats, and rails is a straightforward process.
-Carefully take the items of the bedroom, navigate through your home with them, and get everything onto the truck.
+Carefully take the bedroom items, navigate through your home with them, and get everything onto the truck.

 Lifting a mattress is a little different.
 You can see people doing the two-hand press method at the top or carrying it from the top and bottom vertically.
 Either method works.
 If it is too floppy to handle, consider reinforcing it with cardboard slabs so that you have more control.